Medieval city of Vijayanagara: Zoning

 For the sake of simplicity archaeologists have divided the capital area into many zones.
 Of these, the major two zones are the Sacred Centre and the Royal Centre.
 The former, generally spread along the south bank, is characterized by the highest concentration of religious structures.
 The Royal Centre is notable for its stately structures, both civil and military.
 The very seat of power of the empire was located at the core of this area.

 Islamic Quarter also sometimes called, as the Moorish Quarter is located between the northern slope of the Malyavanta hill towards and the Talarigatta Gate.
 According to the archaeologists, high-ranking Muslim officers of the king's court and the military officers stayed in this area.

 Legends

 Two important legends associated with Hampi, the core area of Vijayanagar, had an important part in making it a pilgrim destination for several centuries prior to the Vijayanagara era.
-One legend describes a local Goddess, Pampa, who married Virupaksha (Lord Shiva) on the Hemakuta Hill and was thereafter considered to be an incarnation of Parvati.
+One legend describes a Goddess, Pampa, who married Virupaksha (Lord Shiva) on the Hemakuta Hill and was thereafter considered to be an incarnation of Parvati.
 From Pampa came the name Pampe or (in Kannada) Hampe.